smartcorelib/smartcorelib.org/user_guide/model_selection.md

 *SmartCore* comes with a lot of easy-to-use algorithms and it is straightforward to fit many different machine learning models to a given dataset.
 Once you have many algorithms to choose from the question becomes how to choose the best machine learning model among a range of different models that you can use for your data.
 The problem of choosing the right model becomes even harder if you consider many different combinations of hyperparameters for each algorithm.

-Model selection is the process of selecting one final machine learning model from among a collection of candidate models for you problem at hand.
+Model selection is the process of selecting one final machine learning model from among a collection of candidate models for the problem at hand.
 The process of assessing a model’s performance is known as model evaluation.

 [K-fold Cross-Validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) (k-fold CV) is a commonly used technique for model selection and evaluation.
 Another alternative is to split your data into three separate sets: _training_, _validation_, _test_.
 You use the _training_ set to train your model and _validation_ set for model selection and hyperparameter tuning.
 The _test_ set can be used to get an unbiased estimate of model performance.